Ab initio calculations of reactor antineutrino fluxes with exact lepton wave functions: Concluding Remarks

 The appearance of the reactor flux and spectrum anomalies requires new accurate theoretical predictions for the reactor antineutrinos associated with the fission isotopes $^{235}{\rm U}$, $^{238}{\rm U}$, $^{239}{\rm Pu}$ and $^{241}{\rm Pu}$.
 Many possible issues in the reactor antineutrino flux calculations have been investigated, but none of them can fully account for all these observed anomalies.
 In this work, we have proposed a new \textit{ab initio} calculation of the isotopic reactor antineutrino fluxes with the exact calculation of the radial lepton wave functions, assuming all the decay branches are allowed GT transitions.

 With the assumption of the SA approximation, the single beta decay spectrum is numerically calculated using the {\it Radial} package, and it has been demonstrated that the approximation of the analytical Fermi function and finite size effect each could have the largest spectral deviation of $\mathcal{O}(10\%)$, whereas the effect of their combination could result in spectral deviations at the level of 5\%---10\%.
 Meanwhile, we also find that several forms of the extended charge distributions have negligible effects on the spectral variation.
 Using the state-of-the-art nuclear databases, our new \textit{ab initio} calculations have shown sizable but opposite spectral deviations at the level of 2\%---4\% in the antineutrino and electron spectra which may partially contribute to the observed spectral excess in the high energy range.
-We also find that the effect of analytical beta decay spectrum approximation is rather universal for all the four fissionable isotopes.
-Finally we want to emphasize that our new \textit{ab initio} calculation based on the numerical wave functions can go beyond the SA and even be applied to the first forbidden transitions if nuclear many body calculations can be implemented, which will be the main goal of our future study in this respect.
+We also find that the effect of analytical beta decay spectrum approximation is rather universal for all the four fissionable isotopes. {Finally we want to emphasize that our new \textit{ab initio} calculation based on the numerical wave functions should be refined and go beyond the SA, even be applied to the first forbidden transitions if nuclear many body calculations can be implemented, inclusion of the latest Pandemonium free data is also a necessary step forward.
+All of these ingredients will be the main goal of our future studies.}